 605 8th Ave S, Nashville, TN 37203

 Arnold’s Country Kitchen is a classic soul food diner.
-The restaurant is run like a mom-and-pop establishment by the same family who started it in 1982.
+This Nashville restaurant is run like a mom-and-pop establishment by the same family who started it in 1982.
 They’re located in Downtown Nashville, less than a mile south of the Country Music Hall of Fame and Museum and Bridgestone Arena.

 It’s a small menu that changes daily.
 Some dishes, like roast beef, are available every day, while others, like fried catfish and liver and onions, are only available on certain days.
 You can check out their website for the daily menu, or just go in and see what they have.